 pip install py5

-If you are on Windows or on a Mac, you may get errors relating to the
+If you are on Windows or on a Mac, you may get an error relating to the

 Jupyter Notebook Kernels¶